1. Marine Terminal Expansion and Tar Sands

 P66’s 3rd warf expansion permit since 2012

 The amounts have increased incrementally during the past five years.
-To put this in proper perspective: If, in 2017, this permit is granted, amount of crude oil delivered to the refinery by ship will surpass the 2012 limit by 75%.
+To put this in proper perspective: If this permit is granted, amount of crude oil delivered to the refinery by ship will surpass the 2012 limit by 75%.

 The refinery claims it will replace the oil it receives from the pipeline.
 Oddly enough, it remains silent as to when, if ever, it intends to close the Nipomo-Rodeo pipeline.